pedrolellis88/My_printf-from-42-Common-Core/README.md

 # English Version

-*This project has been created as part of the 42 curriculum by **pdiniz-l**.*
+*This project has been created by **Pedro Henrique Dinis Lellis**

 ## ft_printf

 ### Description

 The **ft_printf** project consists of implementing a simplified version of the standard C `printf` function.
-The goal is to reproduce its core behavior while respecting the constraints, coding standards, and low-level requirements of the **42 curriculum**.
+The goal is to reproduce its core behavior while respecting the constraints and coding standards.

 This project focuses on understanding **variadic functions**, **format parsing**, **integer and string formatting**, and **output using the `write` system call**, while ensuring proper error handling and memory safety.